Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 ![Illustration of app setup in Azure](assets/project-overview-azd-style.png)

+> [!WARNING]
-> **Warning** - Verify latest [SAP's open-source license](https://sap.github.io/cloud-sdk/docs/overview/overview-cloud-sdk#license) for the Cloud SDK for your reference.
+> Verify latest [SAP's open-source license](https://sap.github.io/cloud-sdk/docs/overview/overview-cloud-sdk#license) for the Cloud SDK for your reference.

+> [!TIP]
-> **Note** - In case you need to translate between OData versions and metadata specification use our converter [here](https://aka.ms/ODataOpenAPI).
+> - In case you need to translate between OData versions and metadata specification use our converter [here](https://aka.ms/ODataOpenAPI).

-> **Note** - In case you prefer an implementation without 3rd party library dependencies, have a look at [this sister project](https://github.com/Azure/azure-sdk-for-sap-odata) deploying to Azure Functions.
+> - In case you prefer an implementation without 3rd party library dependencies, have a look at [this sister project](https://github.com/Azure/azure-sdk-for-sap-odata) deploying to Azure Functions.

-> **Note** - Looking for SAP Cloud SDK for Java?
+> - Looking for SAP Cloud SDK for Java?
 See [this annoucement](https://blogs.sap.com/2023/11/02/sap-btp-innovations-for-an-optimized-development-experience-teched-2023/) by SAP on the open-sourcing schedule in Q4/2023.

 ## Features ⚙️

 Implementations using the approach described by this repos expand the [feature scope](https://sap.github.io/cloud-sdk/docs/overview/cloud-sdk-feature-matrix) of SAP's Cloud SDK for JavaScript to Azure PaaS apps.

+> [!IMPORTANT]
-> **Note** - When deployed on Azure App Services instead of SAP Business Technology Platform, Cloud Foundry specific features like the destination service or XSUAA are not available.
+> When deployed on Azure App Services instead of SAP Business Technology Platform, Cloud Foundry specific features like the destination service or XSUAA are not available.

 * One code base to run on both Azure App Service and SAP Business Technology Platform
 * Built in [resiliency](https://learn.microsoft.com/azure/architecture/reference-architectures/app-service-web-app/multi-region) and caching patterns